Kotlin/KEEP/proposals/repeatable-annotations.md

 Note that there will be no error if the contained annotation (`@Tag` in this example) is applied not more than once, because such code was allowed since Kotlin 1.0.

+Another error is going to be reported if an annotation class annotated with `@kotlin.annotation.Repeatable` declares a nested class named `Container` ([KT-47971](https://youtrack.jetbrains.com/issue/KT-47971)).

 ## Reflection

 The following changes in `kotlin-reflect` are needed: